Skip to content

 You can already recognize some of the common dangers related to traveling.
 A stolen wallet or a bag is a scary situation for any traveler.
 But what about your digital data?
 Are you sure the wi-fi at your hotel provides all the protection possible?
 Oftentimes, hotel wi-fi leaves much to be desired.

-From avoiding public wi-fi hotspots to enabling the highest levels of security on your devices, we’ll share some of the best practices for staying cyber-safe on your travels in Central America.
+From avoiding public wi-fi hotspots to enabling the highest levels of security on all your devices – meaning your iOS or android phones, your tablets, and your laptops – we’ll share some of the best practices for staying cyber-safe on your travels in Central America.

 Online security in Central America is now more important than ever, given both Costa Rica and Panama now have remote work visas in place to attract digital nomads to their shores.
 You can expect other countries to join them sooner rather than later in the coming months.